 Recommendations or proposals for preconference workshops may be submitted to CFHA staff or Conference Chairs at least 12 months prior to the annual Conference.

 Poster presentations allow author(s) to meet and speak informally with interested viewers, facilitating a greater exchange of ideas and networking opportunities than with oral presentations.
-Call for Posters will be available for online submissions from April 1 to May 6, 2016.
+Call for Posters will be available for online submissions until June 9, 2017.

 Facilitated Discussion Groups

 Facilitated round table discussions on a variety of topics are included during the lunch period on one day during the Conference.
 While a bit more casual than a formal lecture, discussion groups are highly interactive and provide attendees ample time to share thoughts and ask questions.
 Facilitators will engage discussion on pre-assigned topics and foster lively conversation among table guests.
 These discussions often influence future practice.